Best concerts this weekend in Denver

 A local weekend roundup of standout live shows in Denver.

-Includes venues like Grizzly Rose, Fillmore Auditorium (Denver), Summit Music Hall, and more.
+Includes venues like Summit Music Hall, The Basement at Club Vinyl, Ophelia's Electric Soapbox, and more.

 -